petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 3. If maintained refractory period and asymmetric ACG it is likely the same neuron and connections should be rejected.
 4. Central CCG peak indicates common drive and connections should potentially be rejected.
 Common drive can also be temporally shifted if the cells are far from each other.
 This is often seen when comparing two cells located at different shanks.

-Monosynaptic connections are determined in the pipeline.
-You can visualize the connections and perform manual curation directly in the graphical interface well.

-### Using the graphical interface for curating monosynaptic connections
+## Using the graphical interface for curating monosynaptic connections
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/02/monosyn.png)

 1. Launch the monosyn GUI